 Main randomisation

-There are currently no approved treatments for COVID-19.
 This protocol allows reliable assessment of the effects of multiple different treatments (including re-purposed and novel drugs) on major outcomes in COVID-19.
 All patients will receive usual care for the participating hospital.

 From version 6.0 of the protocol, a factorial design will be used such that eligible and consenting participants may be randomised to one of the treatment arms in Randomisation A and, simultaneously, to one of the treatment arms in Randomisation B.

-Randomisation part A: Eligible patients will be randomly allocated between the following treatment arms (although not all arms may be available at any one time):
+Randomisation part A: Eligible patients may be randomly allocated between the following treatment arms (although not all arms may be available at any one time):

-No additional treatment: There are currently no approved anti-viral or host-directed treatments for COVID-19.
+No additional treatment:.

 Lopinavir-ritonavir: Lopinavir is a human immunodeficiency virus 1 (HIV-1) protease inhibitor, which is combined with ritonavir to increase lopinavir’s plasma half-life.
 Lopinavir-Ritonavir has shown activity against SARS and MERS CoVs.

-Low dose corticosteroids: Favourable immune response modulation by low-dose corticosteroids might help treat severe acute respiratory coronavirus infections, including COVID-19, SARS and MERS.
+Low dose corticosteroids (children only): Favourable immune response modulation by low-dose corticosteroids might help treat severe acute respiratory coronavirus infections, including COVID-19, SARS and MERS.

-Hydroxychloroquine: Hydroxychloroquine, a derivative of chloroquine, has been used for many decades to treat malaria and rheumatological diseases.
-It has antiviral activity against SARS-CoV-2 in cell culture.

 Azithromycin: Azithromycin is a macrolide antibiotic with immunomodulatory properties that has shown benefit in inflammatory lung disease.

 Randomisation part B: Simultaneously, eligible patients will be randomly allocated between the following treatment arms (provided there are no contraindications and the appropriate consent has been given):